What is this ColorTaiko! game?

 Undergraduate students: Enson Gai, Aditya Kshirsagar, Kevin Liu, Anvitha Manepalli, Jeongjae Park, Aditya Ved.

-The link to this and other games is available from Igor Mineyev's Math Page.
+The link to this game and other things are available from Igor Mineyev's Math Page.